 The teacher education faculty at the University of Pittsburgh view our courses as communities of practice.
 This means that we gather for collective critical inquiry and reflection that is focused on building shared knowledge over time.
 To be an active member of our community of practice, it is important to attend face to face courses prepared to engage with the course instructor, course colleagues, and course materials.
 While we believe course attendance adds value to the community of practice, we also know there may be times when students must miss class to attend to other needs.
 In these cases, you are allowed up to one absence per course hour.
-This means that if your course meets three times per week for 50 minutes each session, you are permitted three absences.
-If your course meets two times per week for an hour and fifteen minutes each session, you are permitted to have two absences.
-If your class meets once per week for two hours and thirty minutes, you are permitted one absence.
 Absences should be reserved for illness or unavoidable personal conflicts.
 If there are major circumstances that imply your absence beyond this period, please contact immediately the instructor